Multimodal Image Super-resolution via Joint Sparse Representations induced by Coupled Dictionaries: Introduction

 \end{itemize}

 In comparison with state-of-the-art approaches~\cite{kopf2007joint,he2010guided,ham2017robust,li2016deep,shen2015multispectral}, our approach can better model the common and distinct features of the different data modalities.
 This capability makes our approach more robust to inconsistencies between the guidance and the target images, as both the target LR image and the guidance image are taken into account during the estimation of the target HR image, instead of unilaterally transferring the structure details from the HR guidance image.
-In addition, the proposed approach leverages explicit regularization to formulate a task-specific model, with more flexibility than implicit regularization\cite{kopf2007joint,he2010guided}.
-Further, the proposed approach requires much less training data, computing resources and training time than the deep-learning-based approach~\cite{li2016deep}.
-Overall, by running the coupled dictionary learning algorithm followed by the coupled image super-resolution algorithm, the proposed approach achieves better performance in the multimodal image super-resolution task than state-of-the-art methods including the deep-learning-based method~\cite{li2016deep} in scenarios where the amount of training data is limited.
+In addition, our approach is also more robust to mismatches between training data and testing data (e.g. due to the presence of noise) in comparison to deep-learning-based approaches~\cite{li2016deep}.

 \mypar{Contributions} Our contributions are as follows: \begin{itemize} \item We devise a data model for multimodal signals that captures the similarities and disparities between different modalities using joint sparse representations induced by coupled dictionaries.
 Compared with our previous work~\cite{song2016coupled}, the present model is more general, because it does not require the matrix that models the conversion of a HR version of the image to the LR counterpart to be known.